DrExpresso/Gopool/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 Gopool is an open source, cloud-based, mobile-ready application for carpooling.
 Powered by JAVA and Firebase.
 Made for my final year project to showcase the technology stack.
+The carpooling mobile applciation provides a platform to car share.
+The user and vehicle registration details are stored via Firebase.
+Users can login and create/ send booking requests to other users on the app.
+Payments can be made via a sandbox payment system and user interface is designed to be friendly/ clean.

 # New Features!
   - Same gender carpooling